Why Your MarTech Stack Is Fragmented and How to Fix It

 Solution

 We run a sustainable integration initiative for you.
-This includes identifying and integrating siloed MarTech tools, testing regularly to ensure data synchronicity, troubleshooting integration issues, ensuring full adoption of new MarTech, and more.
+This includes identifying and integrating siloed MarTech tools, performing a MarTech audit, testing regularly to ensure data synchronicity, troubleshooting integration issues, and ensuring full adoption of new MarTech tools.
+We leverage Google Analytics and other analytics tools to track and report campaign performance.

 Challenge #2